Five 1857 markers in Delhi, a walk with William Dalrymple

 It all began when a group of East India Company sepoys in Meerut broke out in rebellion against their commanding officers.
-The immediate trigger was the usage of cartridges made from pig and cow fact that went against the religious doctrines of the Indian soldiers.
+The immediate trigger was the usage of cartridges made from pig and cow fat that went against the religious doctrines of the Indian soldiers.
 But discontent had been simmering for long.
 Within days, the Meerut mutineers crossed the Yamuna and barged into Mughal Delhi.
 There was just one objective: destroy British presence in the Mughal capital and restore the powers of Emperor Bahadur Shah II.
 Soon the fire had spread across north and central India… the ‘first war of independence’ had begun.

 In the days and months that followed, the mutiny spread across from the precincts of Delhi to several stations across northern and central India.
 But it was Delhi that remained the focus of both the revolt and the brilliant transformations caused by it.
 The city of Ghalib, Mir and Ghulam Ali Khan, Delhi, the cultural center of Mughal India, was for the last century or so, under the tight watch of the British.
 Mughal authority was waning and British power was on the rise.
 It was necessary for the rebels to unsettle the British here.
 However, this was not a city the British could let go of easily as the Union Jack flying in Delhi had as such symbolic as strategic importance.